To the average college student, the comparison of federal vs. private student loans may seem insignificant.

-Borrowers who take a few minutes to understand the key differences between these two loan types can potentially save thousands in repayment and avoid regrettable mistakes that could haunt them for decades.
+Borrowers who take a few minutes to compare these two loan types can potentially save thousands in repayment.
+They might also avoid regrettable mistakes that could haunt them for decades.

 Private student loans are governed by the contract signed between the borrower and the lender, usually a bank.
 The terms of these agreements can vary greatly from one lender to the next.
-Some loan contracts have excellent terms that are very favorable to the borrower, while others have terms that make borrowers cringe.
+Some loan contracts have excellent terms favorable to the borrower.
+Others have terms that make borrowers cringe.

-Generally speaking, it is recommended that students select federal student loans if financial assistance is required.
-However, private loans can be a better option in very specific, limited circumstances.
+Generally speaking, students should select federal student loans if financial assistance is required.
+However, private loans can be a better option in limited circumstances.

 Federal student loans are preferred mainly due to their favorable repayment plans and forgiveness options.